microsoft/aroworkshop/_entries/03-01 appoverview.md

 ![Home Page](/media/managedlab/10-shifty-homepage-1.png)

 ### Learn More about the application
-To learn more click on the "About" menu item on the left once we deploy the app.
+To learn more, click on the "About" menu item on the left once we deploy the app.

 ![Shifty About](/media/managedlab/5-shifty-about.png)